ddev/ddev-contrib/docker-compose-services/solr-cloud/README.md

 In a production environment it is recommended to have at least three Solr nodes that build that "cloud".
 In a development environment you can choose to only run a single node in standalone mode to require less memory or CPU.
 DDEV offers both options.
-You choose to run three nodes or a single node in standalone mode by copying either `docker-compose.solr-cloud.yaml` of `docker-compose.solr-cloud-standalone.yaml` to your project's `.ddev` folder.
+You choose to run three nodes or a single node in standalone mode by copying either `docker-compose.solr-cloud.yaml` or `docker-compose.solr-cloud-standalone.yaml` to your project's `.ddev` folder.

 For both variations you also need to copy the `solr-cloud` directory (including `security.json`) to your project's `.ddev` folder.